Second premiership of Viktor Orbán: Constitutional and institutional reforms

 The European Parliament and international watchdogs have stated that these changes weakened checks and balances and concentrated power in the executive.
+A 2020 constitutional amendment defined the family as the union of a father who is a man and a mother who is a woman.
+A 2025 constitutional amendment, the 15th adopted, declares that all Hungarians are either male or female, allows the government to strip dual nationals of their Hungarian citizenship if they are declared dangerous to the nation and enshrines the right to use cash.

 Media and civil society

 Hungary's media landscape has become increasingly concentrated.
 Pro-government businessmen acquired most private outlets, later merging into the Central European Press and Media Foundation (KESMA) in 2018.
 Independent outlets and NGOs report censorship, advertising boycotts, and political pressure.
 The government also passed a "Transparency Law" in 2017 requiring foreign-funded NGOs to register as "foreign-supported," drawing comparisons to Russian foreign agent law.
 The Central European University relocated from Budapest to Vienna in 2019 after legal restrictions made its operation in Hungary impossible.